Yousefx10/HTML-App-Inventor/project/notes.md

 - Adding special Dialog alert instead of the browser dialog

-- Adding Media Asset Manager, so photos or media are included can be ReUsed without reuploading them again.
+- Adding Media Asset Manager, so photos or media are included can be ReUsed without reuploading them again.[DONE]

 - Writing The Engine That Will Convert The Whole Output into a real final result template that can be used only and directly.